 7 Key Predictions For The Future Of Voice Assistants And AI

-If you’re up-to-date with technology news, it’s no surprise that conversational user interfaces are becoming more commonplace.
+Conversational user interfaces and voice assistants are becoming more commonplace.
 Brands such as Amazon, Google, and Facebook are fueling this trend as they compete for market share.
 Voice interfaces are advancing at an exponential rate in industries of all kinds, ranging from healthcare to banking, as companies are racing to be part of this revolution.

-2017 saw explosive growth in artificial intelligence (AI) and machine learning for everyday use.
-Applications of this technology were seen everywhere, so where will it take us in 2018 and beyond?
+Applications of this technology are seen everywhere, so where will it take us in 2019 and beyond?
 We provide a high-level overview of the potential that voice has and 7 key predictions we think will take off in the coming years.

 1. More Personalized Responses With Contextual Understanding